RedHatInsights/rbac-config/README.md

 Development
 ===========

-After you clone the RBAC service repo, replace the contents in the insights-rbac/rbac/management/role/(definitions|permissions) folders with the json files in the `configs` folders of rbac-config.
+After you clone the RBAC service repo, replace the contents in the `insights-rbac/rbac/management/role/(definitions|permissions)` folders with the json files in the `configs` folders of `rbac-config`.

 Contributing